Language selection

 Are there animals that can move differently?
 What are their range of motions, and do they have different limitations than humans?
 Also consider the abilities of other animals and their limbs and their function and purpose (e.g. human vs. dog vs. T-Rex).

 Did you know that Canada is an expert in space robotics?
-Our country will provide Canadarm3 to the Lunar Gateway, but we also built Canadarm2 for the International Space Station (ISS) and the original Canadarm for the space shuttles, which are now retired.
+Our country will provide Canadarm3 to Gateway, but we also built Canadarm2 for the International Space Station (ISS) and the original Canadarm for the space shuttles, which are now retired.
 This chart compares the three robot arms.

 Canadarm2, Dextre, and Earth